paruldiwakar/cpp_practice/The Time in Words/Readme.md

-Used map STL for practice
+Used map STL for practice.